fractal-analytics-platform/fractal-server/docs/install_and_deploy.md

 ## How to install

-> ⚠️  The minimal supported Python version for fractal-server is 3.9.
+> ⚠️  The minimum supported Python version for fractal-server is 3.9.

 Fractal Server is hosted on [the PyPI index](https://pypi.org/project/fractal-server), and it can be installed with